4 MIN WATCH

 Once you’ve successfully aligned your human resources KPIs with the organization’s goals in a scorecard, you’ve still got work to do.
 Don’t forget to make these steps a routine part of your job:

-You now have nearly 50 HR KPI examples and know how to put the metrics into play with a balanced scorecard.
+You now have more than 50 HR KPI examples and know how to put the metrics into play with a balanced scorecard.
 Your next step is to choose the KPIs that will bring the most value to your organization and create your scorecard.

 Want to take this KPI list with you?
-Click below to download all 48 KPIs in an Excel document.
+Click below to download these HR KPIs in an Excel document.